Freelancing as a Developer in India: Honest Truth

 For project-based work, break payments into milestones:

-This structure protects both parties.
+Protects both parties.
 You never invest more than 30% of uncompensated effort, and the client has checkpoints to verify progress.
+I've never had a client push back on this structure.
+Most appreciate the transparency.

 Dealing with Scope Creep

 Scope creep is the freelancer's nemesis.
-The client hires you to build a landing page.
+Client hires you to build a landing page.
 Then they want a contact form.
 Then an admin panel.
 Then a blog.
 Then e-commerce.
 Each addition is "just a small thing" that somehow triples the project scope.

 How to handle it:

-4. Say no when needed.
+Say no when needed.
 Some additions fundamentally change the project.
 A client who hired you for a static site now wants a full SaaS platform.
-That is a new project, not a scope change.
+That's a new project, not a scope change.
 Frame it that way.
+It might feel uncomfortable at first, but it protects you and it protects the client relationship too.

 Building a Portfolio That Actually Gets Clients